bmuchoki/sql-joins-and-window-funtions/README.md

 # Joins
 **Let's JOIN It!**
+This article describes how joins and window functions are used to manipulate data in SQL.
+You can also access the article at https://dev.to/brianm/joins-and-windows-functions-in-sql-530h
 Joins combine two or more tables based on a related column.
 They aid in:
 - Retrieval of connected data that is stored across multiple tables.